UltimateCoder00/Codility-Challenges/Lesson 1 Iterations/README.md

 ### Program

 #### Installation
-To install the program do the following:
+To install the program do the following in the terminal:

 ```
 - Clone this repo